CDC (Federal) Eviction Moratorium

 Governmental assistance.
 Go to https://rentrelief.utah.gov/ Complete and submit an application.
-Also call 2-1-1 to get the name(s) of any organization in your area that has money to help renters.
+Also call 2-1-1 for referrals to organizations in your area that have money to help renters.
 Apply for assistance even though you may have to wait for help.
 Submit a Renter’s Statement while waiting if all other requirements are met.

 Income.
-If you received a “stimulus” payment (usually $1,200) this year, you have met the income guideline for the moratorium.
-You did not have to file an income tax return this year (2020) if your earned income last year (2019) was less than $12,000 (or $24,000 for a married couple).
+If you received a “stimulus” payment, you have met the income guideline for the moratorium, or if you did not have to file an income tax return for 2020.

 Available housing.
 If evicted, do you have somewhere to live that is not shared by other people?

 Fees and penalties.
-This paragraph of the Renter’s Statement is a reminder that the landlord can still charge late fees or penalties allowed under the rental agreement.
-The rent is still due but you cannot be evicted for not paying it until after December 31, 2020.
-(You can still be evicted for other reasons such as nuisance or “no cause” termination.)
+The landlord can still charge late fees or penalties allowed under the rental agreement.
+The rent is still due but you cannot be evicted for not paying it until after July 31, 2021.
+(You can still be evicted for other reasons.)

 Deliver the completed Renter’s Statement to the landlord/manager or mobile home park on the date you wrote.
 If you usually put your rent check in a drop box, you can put the Renter’s Statement in that drop box, but delivering it by hand to an individual person is likely better.
 If you mail your rent you should mail this Renter’s Statement to the same address.
-(To make sure it is received you can send it by certified mail.)
 If you pay your rent electronically (by payment app.) and have no physical address or contact person, send a message to your landlord/manager asking how to deliver the Renter’s Statement.
 If possible, attach an electronic copy of the Renter’s Statement through your payment app.
 Or send a copy by email using https://suffolklitlab.org/.

 The Renter’s Statement protects you from being evicted for non-payment of rent beginning September 4, 2020.
-That means a court order (“Order of Restitution”) cannot be enforced before January 1, 2021.
+That means a court order (“Order of Restitution”) cannot be enforced before August 1, 2021.
 However, your landlord may give you a three-day pay or vacate notice (five days in a mobile home park) at any time and then file an eviction action in District Court if you do not pay immediately.
 Under Utah law, a tenant who remains in the rental property after the end of the notice period (3 or 5 days) is subject to treble damages: three times the normal rent amount for each additional day.
 The federal moratorium does not appear to prohibit this but it does prevent the landlord from enforcing a court’s eviction order until August 1, 2021.
 NOTE: Landlords can challenge a Renter’s Statement in court once an eviction lawsuit is filed.
 Participate in every court hearing.
 Otherwise, your Renter’s Statement may be voided by the judge.